Hops and harvest at Scotney Castle

 See for yourself

-During September we run a guided walks program where one of our estate guides will take you to visit the farm and allow you an opportunity to see inside the Oast, stripping shed and walk amongst the growing hops in the gardens.
-We will even finish it off with a taster of Scotney Ale.
+During September we run a guided walks programme where one of our estate guides will take you to visit the farm and allow you an opportunity to see inside the Oast, stripping shed and walk amongst the growing hops in the gardens.
+We will even finish your tour off with a taster of ale brewed from hops at Little Scotney Farm.
 Each tour takes approximately 1.5 hours and does including walking to the farm and back.
 The Oast does include going up and down stairs.
-Tours run from 1 to 30 September 2018, 11:30am and 2pm and costs £3 each.
+Tours run from 1 to 30 September 2018, 11:00am and 2pm and cost £3 per person.

 What are hops?

-They grow on tall stems known as bines, they can grow to over 5 meters tall.
+They grow on tall stems known as bines and can grow to over 5 meters tall.
 The flowers appear in July and then mature until around September.
 Hop plants themselves can last for up to 20 years and grow fresh stems each spring.

 Hops started to be used widely in British brewing in about 1520 when techniques were brought in to Kent.
 It was decided to call the areas where hops are grown gardens, to avoid a tax imposed on farming land.

-Now the bines are cut at the top and then brought back to the stripping shed, situated next to the oasts, where the hops are separated from the leaves, stem and string.
+Now the bines are cut at the top and taken back to the stripping shed, situated next to the oasts, where the hops are separated from the leaves, stem and string.

 They are stored in re-used hessian sacks known as 'pokes'.
 They are then emptied in to the conical drying tower within the oast.
 It takes 8 hours to reduce the moisture content from 80% to 10%.

 Once dry they are compressed into a new large sack called a 'pocket'.
-Each filled pocket weighs approximately 85 kilograms and makes it way to Westerham Brewery to be used in Scotney Ale and Scotney Bittler.
+Each filled pocket weighs approximately 85 kilograms and makes it way to Westerham Brewery to be used in ale and bitter.

 Its not all about hops, we've got honey too

 On Saturday 8 & Sunday 9 September 2018 we will be hosting our Hops and Honey weekend, 10am-4pm.
-The garden will be awash with autumnal treats, including sweet honey made here on the estate and stalls selling our produce.
-Pick up your favourites to take home, then tuck into a hearty hog roast washed down with Scotney Ale to experience the true delights of the season.
+The garden will be awash with autumnal treats, including sweet honey and stalls selling our produce.
+Pick up your favourites to take home, then tuck into a hearty hog roast washed down with a pint of ale to experience the true delights of the season.